Franchise Fees

 How often will the City review the franchise fee for consideration of changing the fee?

-The City kept the same rate for the first six years and updated rates for the first time in 2022.
+The City kept the same rate for the first six years and updated rates for the first time in 2022 and then again in 2024.
 The City will review the rate every two years in the future.

 Why doesn't the City charge a fee to each property for street maintenance?
 Why go through a third party for collection?